Tag Archives: Staples Tuition Grants

 And to give.

-This year — which despite economic headwinds, was a good one for many Westporters — as we buy presents for loved ones, friends, and people whose good graces we need to keep, we should also think about helping others.
+Despite high egg prices, this was a good one for many Westporters.
+As we buy presents for loved ones, friends, and people whose good graces we need to keep, we should also think about helping others.

 Give what you can.